PetarMirchev/Redux-with-Redux-Toolkit/README.md

 # Redux-with-Redux-Toolkit
- simple porect to test the Redux
+ simple project to test the Redux